arnold-c/OutbreakDetection/manuscript/typst-manuscript.typ

 The time series of "test-positive cases" is the daily count of those tested cases that return a positive test result.
 Thus, for each non-measles noise (@fig-outbreak-schematic a) and measles (@fig-outbreak-schematic b) time series, we have 1 time series of outbreaks (@fig-outbreak-schematic c) and 5 possible time series of test-positive cases (@fig-outbreak-schematic c) (all clinically compatible cases, plus the 4 testing scenarios), which will include false positive and negative cases resulting from imperfect diagnostic tests, that can be used to trigger outbreak alerts.

-#figure([
-#image("manuscript_files/figure-typst/fig-outbreak-schematic-output-1.png")
-], caption: figure.caption(
-position: bottom,
+#figure(
+  image("manuscript_files/figure-typst/fig-outbreak-schematic-output-1.png"),
-[
+  caption: [
-A schematic of the outbreak definition and alert detection system.
+    Test A schematic of the outbreak definition and alert detection system.
 A) Noise time series.
 B) Measles incidence time series.
 C) Observed time series resulting from testing noise & measles cases that visit the healthcare facility.
 The orange bands/vertical lines represent regions of the measles time series that meet the outbreak definition criteria.
 The green bands/vertical lines represent regions of the observed (measles - noise) time series that breach the alert threshold (the horizontal dashed line), and constitute an alert.
-]),
+    ],
+  placement: bottom,
 )
 <fig-outbreak-schematic>